 Well, it’s that time of the year again.
 Especially for ghosts, goblins and other creatures of the night.
 Welcome to our special Halloween review.
 And this time we have quite the eerie delicacy prepared just for you all.
 I’m talking about Monster Bash.

 Last June 28th, renowned sci-fi writer Harlan Ellison passed away at the age of 84.
-Ellison is considered one of the most prolific and influential sci-fi writers of the 20th century and today we’re going to take a look at the video game adaptation of one of his most famous short-stories: I Have No Mouth, And I Must Scream.
+Ellison is considered one of the most prolific and influential sci-fi writers of the 20th century and today we’re going to take a look at the video game adaptation of one of his most famous short stories: I Have No Mouth, And I Must Scream.

 Welcome ghouls, ghosts and other things that go bump in the night, to our Halloween special review.
-And this evening, we’re going to take a look at one of the games that built the foundations of the survival horror genre: Alone in the Dark.
+And today, we’re going to take a look at one of the games that built the foundations of the survival horror genre: Alone in the Dark.

-One of the biggest technological improvements made to computers in the 90s was the introduction of CD-ROMs.
-Their superior storage capacity enabled the introduction of CD quality music, audio and video in videogames.
-It also began the popularity of FMV (Full Motion Video) games, which featured for the 1st time, actual videos with actual actors in it.
+One of the biggest technological improvements made to computers in the 90s was the introduction of the CD-ROM.
+Their superior storage capacity enabled the introduction of CD-quality music, audio and video in videogames.
+It also began the popularity of FMV (Full Motion Video) games, which featured for the 1st time, actual videos with actual actors in them.
 And although 3D graphics were introduced a few years later, voice-over acting is still a predominant part of videogames nowadays.

-That’s why today’s review is dedicated to one the first FMV and CD-ROM games and perhaps the one that popularized the use of CD-ROMs as a viable media for videogames.
+That’s why today’s review is dedicated to one of the first FMV and CD-ROM games and perhaps the one that popularized the use of CD-ROMs as a viable media for videogames.
 I’m talking of course about The 7th Guest!